 A cozy, worker-owned cafe, offering Verve coffee, various pastries and teas, and community events.

 This cafe, located in the heart of the UC Berkeley campus, gives students a place to study and interact with their peers.
-The space hosts various exhibits that fit in with the cafe's emphasis on political activism, sure to stimulate and study break conversation.
+The space hosts various exhibits that fit in with the cafe's emphasis on political activism, sure to stimulate study-break conversation.

-Nobody would ever describe Muckrakers as “bustling,” though it’s located a few blocks above the bustling Whole Foods store on Telegraph at Ashby.
-A low-key, unassuming place, Muckrakers nurtures community in its style.
+A low-key, unassuming place, Mudrakers nurtures community in its style.
 Hospital workers, students, and yoga practitioners come here for the substantial salads and Middle Eastern lunch menu items.
-The many tables in the front and back room allow for long stretches of quiet work time with free WiFi.
-You can also relax into a substantial leather chair, rest your coffee drink on the side table, and watch people test drive used bicycles at Karem Cycle, across the street.
-Kudos to the owners of the café for inviting the PTA and other neighborhood groups to meet in the back room free of charge
+The many tables in the front and back room allow for long stretches of quiet work time with free wi-fi.
+You can also relax into a substantial leather chair and watch people test-drive used bicycles at Karem Cycle, across the street.
+Occasionally, PTA and other neighborhood groups meet in the back room.